Thailand - Krabi

 Just like other places I have visited in Thailand over a number of years (Bangkok, Phuket, Pattaya, Samui, Khaolak, etc), I have seen a lot of change in Krabi since 2004.
 What is different is that some other locations have been ruined by mass tourism.
 Krabi is still a pleasant place to visit and whatever commercialism that exists is only present in Ao Nang, which is easily avoided.

-Krabi province has an airport, airport code KBV.
+Krabi province has an airport, IATA airport code KBV.
 It's actually described as an international airport because flights arrive directly from certain foreign countries (but not many).
 The journey from the airport into town is about 7km.

 Tourists arriving in Thailand from most destinations will land in Bangkok and will need to transfer to a domestic flight to get to Krabi.
+The flight time is around one hour and twenty minutes.
+Most international flights arrive in Thailand at Suvarnabhumi airport and many domestic flights go out of Don Muang airport.

 I was quite horrified at how much money hotels in Krabi want for hotel transfers to and from the airport.
 The prices may be reasonable for other countries, but they are expensive for Thailand.

 If I was flying into Krabi I would seriously consider hiring a car.
 This will save you having to pay for airport transfers and it will also allow you to travel around and explore at your leisure.
+Car rental is fairly cheap in Thailand, but driving standards are atrocious.
+Thailand's roads are the second-most dangerous in the world, therefore be very careful if you drive yourself.

 While travelling between Phuket and Hat Yai by bus I have also stopped off a few times at Krabi bus station.
-The problem if you start your journey at Krabi is that all the buses arriving there are normally full already.
+The problem if you start your journey at Krabi is that all the buses arriving there from other places are normally full already.
 They will have no qualms selling you a ticket, but this doesn't guarantee that you will have a seat.

-The other alternative, of course, is to ride in one of Thailand's notorious minivans.
+The other alternative, of course, is to ride in one of Thailand's notoriously dangerous minivans.
 The way these things are driven in Thailand terrifies me and accidents occur frequently.
 For as long as I can remember I have always tried to avoid minivans in Thailand, but sometimes they are the only option.

 Locations where there are lots of Thais have lots of cheap public transport options.
 It's necessary to have some local knowledge (and it also helps to be able to speak and read a little Thai), but transport is very cheap.
 In Hat Yai I can get from almost anywhere to anywhere else for Bt20.